-Water and soil salinity is a common hazard in many parts of the coastal zone.
-Agricultural activities suffer greatly.
-Seventy percent of 2.35 million hectares within the Khulna and Barisal Divisions is affected by different degree of soil salinity.
-This reduces the crop area.
-It restricts the cultivation of aus (summer rice), boro (dry season rice) and other rabi (dry season) crops.
-There is a seasonal salinity interface in the estuaries, with the threshold limit for agriculture moving further inward from the coast in May in the southern part of the coastal zone.
+In many parts of the coastal zone agricultural activities suffer significantly due to water and soil salinity.
+Khulna and Barisal Divisions are affected by different degrees of soil salinity which reduces the crop area and restricts the cultivation of aus (summer rice), boro (dry season rice) and other rabi (dry season) crops.
 In the southwest region, surface water salinity has been accentuated by the reduction in the dry season upland flows entering the Gorai distributaries.
-Salinity now reaches as far as Khulna city, creating problems to normal agricultural practices and affecting the supply of clean water for industrial use.
+Salinity now reaches as far as Khulna city creating problems to normal agricultural practices and affecting the supply of clean water for industrial use.

-Coastal polders were designed to prevent salt-water intrusion.
-Many polders have lost their function because of both undesired breaching causing crop damage, and "desired breaching" facilitating shrimp farming.
-Land use conflicts exist in the area.
 Salinity intrusion inhibits industrialization.
 For example, a number of industrial units in Khulna are facing shortage of fresh water during the dry season.
-As a consequence, no new heavy industry has been set up in the recent years in the Khulna region despite increasing infrastructure facilities (road, seaport, etc.).
+Consequently, no new heavy industry has been set up in the recent past in the Khulna region despite increasing infrastructure facilities (road, seaport, etc.).